szaumoor/ZSTweaks/README.md

 Currently, relevant compatibility has been added deliberately to:

+- ToF
+- SCS
+- EEFixpack
+- IWDification
-- Item Upgrade (upgrades are in line with my upgrades to vanilla items, if selected)
+- Item Upgrade
-- Wares of the Planes (generally just exceptions to certain bonuses, due to the unusual nature of the items)
 - Rogue Rebalancing
+- Wares of the Planes
-- ZS_ShadowdancerOverhaul (my own mod, duh, of course I did)
+- ZS_ShadowdancerOverhaul
 - Shades of the Sword Coast
-- EEFixpack

 ## Notes for users and modders